meaganoak/oakleygroup/_pages/openings.md

 ### Applications for Undergraduate Research positions
 Departmental (and [Royal Society of Chemistry](https://www.rsc.org/prizes-funding/funding/find-funding/undergraduate-research-bursaries/)) undergraduate research bursaries open in January each year.
 Please send me an [email](mailto:meagan.oakley@manchester.ac.uk) along with a current CV and a brief statement of interest before January and we will apply together.
 Other opportunities through the University of Manchester are also available through the [Learning Through Research Student Experience Internships](https://www.careers.manchester.ac.uk/findjobs/internships/2ndyear/sei/).

+- Eligible Canadian students can apply for a [Mitacs Globalink Research Award](https://www.mitacs.ca/our-programs/globalink-research-award/) for a 12-24 week internship in our group.

 ### Applications for Postgraduate Researcher (PhD) positions
 If you are interested in working in the Oakley Group, please send me an [email](mailto:meagan.oakley@manchester.ac.uk) along with a current CV and a brief statement of interest.